oroinc/documentation/user/back-office/activities/emails/index.rst

 .. image:: /user/img/activities/connectors.png
    :alt: Illustration of OroConnector for Gmail and Outlook

 To learn how to set up a personal email via IMAP and SMTP, see :ref:`Configure Email Settings per User <my_email_configuration>`.
-To learn how to use OroConnector, see OroConnector user guide for :ref:`Gmail <oroconnector-for-google-workspace>` or :ref:`Outlook <oroconnector-for-microsoft-outlook>`.
+To learn how to use OroConnector, see OroConnector user guide for :ref:`Google Workspace <oroconnector-for-google-workspace>` or :ref:`Microsoft 365 <oroconnector-for-microsoft>`.

 .. image:: /user/img/activities/my-config-emails.png
    :alt: Email settings under user configuration